datalad-handbook/book/docs/basics/101-105-install.rst

 ``datalad install -d ../ -s https://github.com/datalad-datasets/longnow-podcasts.git recordings/longnow``.
 Note that the path did not change, but ``-d .`` changed to ``-d ../`` (the Unix expression for ``parent directory``, i.e. "one-directory-up").
+Later in this book there is a dedicated section that explains what this ``-d``/``--dataset`` option does and why it is important, but for now just be mindful of the instruction above.

 .. container:: toggle